Nambiappan/Dev-ops/README.md

 8. git rm  <file name>
     rm sub command removes files from git tracking

-To ignore any files to be tracked not shown in the status evertime, create a .gitignore file and the files which needs to be not tracked by git.
+To ignore any files to be tracked not shown in the status everytime, create a .gitignore file and add the files name ,which needs to be not tracked by git.
 These files are mostly compiled / binaries of source code , which is not required to be tracked.

+9 git clone  <path of orginal> <cloning Repo location>
+   git cloning supports over ssh , http(s) and locally
+   a. over https --> git clone https://github.com/nambiappan/repo_name <local repo path>

+10.After local work is completed use the below command to push the changes to orgin master git push orgin master

+11. git branch <branch name>
+    To create new branch

+12. git checkout <branch name>
+   to start working on the new branch

+13. git push orgin --all
+   push branches to orgin

+14. get merge <target branch>
+   bring branches together